Item #: CH-ALH

 Priced per pound.

 Alumina Hydrate/ Alumina Hydroxide is a source of alumina in glazes.
-It is more correctly referred to as Aluminium hydroxide, Al(OH)3, but in studios and labs you will frequently hear it called alumina hydrate.
-It is a fine granular white powder, and because it is hydrated, it remains in suspension in glazes.
-Small amounts decrease fluidity of glazes.
+It is more correctly referred to as Aluminum Hydroxide, Al2O3.3H2O, but in studios and labs you will frequently hear it called alumina hydrate.
+It is a fine granular white powder, and because it is hydrated, it remains in suspension well when used in glazes.
+Small amounts decrease fluidity of glazes when they melt.
 In certain pink glazes, a small amount of alumina hydrate can enhance the color outcome.

-Alumina Hydrate, however, is rarely used in clay bodies or in glazes (as most of the necessary alumina comes from clay and feldspar).
-You will most frequently encounter this material as a primary component used in kiln wash and wadding.
+Alumina Hydrate, however, is rarely used in large amounts in clay bodies or in glazes (as most of the necessary alumina comes from clay and feldspar).
+You will most frequently encounter this material as a primary component used in kiln wash and wadding due to its high melthing point.